ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-To cancel a buy order:
+To cancel a buy order on the `Venus` chain, you can run the following command:

 ```
 interchanged tx dex cancel-buy-order dex channel-0 marscoin venuscoin 1 --from alice --home ~/.venus --node tcp://localhost:26659
 ```

+This will cancel the buy order and remove it from the order book.
+The balance of Alice's `venuscoin` will be increased by the amount of the cancelled buy order.

+To check Alice's balances, including her updated `venuscoin` balance, you can run the following command:

 ```
 interchanged q bank balances $(interchanged keys show -a alice --home ~/.venus) --node tcp://localhost:26659
 ```

-The amount of venuscoin is increased:
+The amount of `venuscoin` is increased:

 ```yml
 balances: